SJO-C/sjo-c.github.io/content/about.md

 My interests are related to:

 * Intersections of Computer Science & Human Rights. :scales:
-* Neurodivergence, Disability and Queerness. :rainbow_flag:
+* Disability and Queerness. :rainbow_flag:
 * Democracy and the Impact Technology has thereof. :ballot_box:
 * History: Near East & Sinosphere Asia. :earth_asia:
 * Languages & Linguistics: Indo-European and Near Eastern. :eu: